shogo82148/assets-life/README.md

 Visit http://localhost:8080/path/to/file to see your file.

-The assets-life command also embed go:generate directive into generated code, and assets-life itself.
+The assets-life command also embed `go:generate` directive into the generated code, and assets-life itself.
 It allows you to re-generate the package using go generate.

 ```